patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/openframe-08.gif) ![](imgs/openframe-09.gif) ![](imgs/openframe-10.gif)

 Note:
-I've been enjoying the challenge of making shaders harmonious enough to live in my house, and I've spiraled back around to mandalas, my old friends from art therapy.
+I've been **enjoying the challenge of making shaders harmonious enough** to live in my house, and I've **spiraled back around to mandalas**, my old friends from art therapy.

 --